ordinary9843/twoWayScroll/README.md

 # twoWayScroll
-Unlimited loading of data or images on web pages in a two-way scroll loading method
+Infinite loading data or images on web pages by two-way scroll